hey-network/mainchain/readme.md

 ## ⚠️ Disclaimers
-This code and its readme is **still work in progress** and should be considered as such until official communication is made from the Hey team that it has been reviewed and audited.
-Audit results will be made publicly available.
+This code and its readme are **still work in progress** and should be considered as such until official communication is made from the Hey team that it has been reviewed and audited.
+Audit results will be made publicly available once their recommendation has been processed.

 Through this document, elements that are **~~stricken through~~** should be considered **even more work in progress** as they are still subject to potentially significant changes.